juanifioren/django-oidc-provider/docs/sections/serverkeys.rst

 Server Keys
 ###########

 Server RSA keys are used to sign/encrypt ID Tokens.
 These keys are stored in the ``RSAKey`` model.
-So the package will automatically generate public keys and expose them in the ``jwks_uri`` endpoint.
+So the package will automatically generate public keys and expose them in the ``jwks`` endpoint.

 You can easily create them with the admin: